-Spokane, Washington, February 1, 2019.
-To celebrate American Heart Month, Dr. Amy Doneen, DNP will present a free one-hour webinar titled, “Women and Our Hearts: A Message of Reality and Hope.”
-The webinar offers a potentially lifesaving message for the public and healthcare providers: All heart attacks and ischemic strokes are potentially preventable!
+Spokane, Washington, February 12, 2020 at 5:30PM PST.
+To honor American Heart Month, Dr. Amy Doneen, DNP, ARNP will present a free 60-minute webinar titled, “Learn how to STOP Women’s Heart Disease in Its Tracks!”
+The webinar offers a potentially lifesaving message: All heart attacks and ischemic strokes are potentially preventable!

 “Heart disease is the leading killer of American women, claiming more female lives than all forms of cancer combined,” says Dr. Doneen, an international leader in cardiovascular disease (CVD) prevention and medical director of the Heart Attack & Stroke Prevention Center in Spokane, Washington.

 “CVD, which includes heart attacks and strokes, is now striking women at younger ages than ever before.
 Even women in their 30s and 40s need to take action to optimize their heart health,” adds Dr. Doneen, co-founder of the BaleDoneen Method of heart attack, stroke and diabetes prevention, practiced by hundreds of healthcare providers globally.
 “Because CVD remains under-diagnosed and under-treated in women, my goal with this webinar is to empower women with a science-based plan to protect their arterial health.”

 For the public and healthcare providers, the webinar discusses:

 - Red Flags for heart attack and stroke risk